 The warning sign:

 I am thankful I diverted my route to see this bridge.
-It was a very worthwhile diversion.
+It was worthwhile.

 Here’s a Google Maps link to this bridge’s location.
 Zoom out to figure out how to get to local roads.

 I continued on FM 765 almost all the remainder of the way to San Angelo.

 On this trip, I learned that these back roads are not well patrolled.
 I only saw one Maypearl city cop sitting on the side of the road well east of Maypearl, TX.
 (I’m not clear what he could have done unless Ellis County gave Maypearl cops concurrent jurisdiction.)